ProjectMindBreaker.org

 PICK A FIGHT WITH OUR FOUNDERS VISION OF SHARED PROSPERITY?
 NO, THANK YOU.

-Our Founders, the original Patriots of the 1770s, clearly understood what brought them economic prosperity in America over the 150 years since the first of them had landed in the Mayflower at Plymouth Rock in 1620.
+Our Founders, the original Patriots of the 1770s, were practical people who clearly understood what brought them economic prosperity in America over the prior 150 years since the first of them had landed in the Mayflower at Plymouth Rock in 1620.
 Their prosperity didn’t come from a King commanding their lives from on high – they preferred to take the initiative themselves and, as religious refugees, to thank their God in their own way.
-It wasn’t the King and His commanded monopolies handed to His cronies with piled on tariffs which brought them prosperity.
+It wasn’t the King and His commanded monopolies and protectionism which He handed to His cronies as favors with piled on tariffs which brought them prosperity.
 That brought them higher prices – they replied with the Boston Tea Party in 1773.

-The Patriots knew the King’s commands, which pressed down on the American economy; on its citizens on farms, in towns, and harbors; on America’s free expression in newspapers, almanacs, taverns, churches, and colleges, weren’t the way to shared prosperity in America.
-It was in fact the King, then America’s unitary executive and chief decider of policies and law, who was strangling and sabotaging their vision of shared prosperity – their radical ideas of individual liberty and their "unalienable rights" to “life, liberty, and the pursuit of happiness.”
-Strangling American patriotism itself.
+The Patriots knew the King’s commands - which suppressed the American economy; which oppressed citizens on their farms, in their towns, on their ships; and which attempted to subvert America’s free expression in newspapers, almanacs, taverns, churches, and colleges - weren’t the way to shared prosperity in America.
+In fact, it was the King, then America’s unitary executive and chief decider of policies and law, who was strangling and sabotaging their vision of shared prosperity – their radical ideas about individual liberty, freedom of religion and expression for every individual, and their "unalienable rights" to “life, liberty, and the pursuit of happiness.”
+The King was strangling American patriotism itself.

 That was the role of the King’s government as the feudal unitary executive – dispensing privilege to some, assigning penury and exploitation to others - which the Patriots fought to banish from America.
 So, they replied in 1776 – with the Declaration of Independence.
-Tariffs which taxed imports and raised prices, royal trade monopolies dispensed as privilege to some, harbor blockades which cut off commerce and trade with other nations, anti-immigrant policies which embargoed entry of the workforce needed to economically develop America, courts which privileged some while denying the rights of others, were among the 27 specific causes of the Revolutionary War on the British King as His armies were on America’s streets, and his navies were blockading international trade and domestic commerce.
-The Patriots succeeded in achieving independence from this feudal unitary executive, albeit imperfectly, in 1781, when the King withdrew from America.
+Tariffs, royal trade monopolies dispensed as privilege, harbor blockades which cut off commerce, anti-immigrant policies which denied entry of people needed to develop America, and rump courts for the privileged, were among the 27 specific causes of the Revolutionary War.
+The Patriots succeeded in achieving independence, albeit imperfectly, in 1781, when the King withdrew from America.

-But even today there are some who prefer that colonial vision of kingly control, a unitary executive, and government driven dependencies created by dispensing favors, and by passing or preventing enforcement of laws to aid and abet some in their exploitation of others.
-They prefer their privilege and their ability to control over the distinctly American vision of individual liberty, individual initiative, and shared prosperity.
-They prefer to manipulate and control, to reap the vast benefits of the labors of many and to assign them to their designated and privileged few.
+But even today there are some who prefer that colonial vision of kingly control, a unitary executive, and government driven dependencies created by dispensing favors to some while penalizing their fellow citizens, and by passing or preventing enforcement of laws, so as to aid and abet some in their exploitation of others.
+They prefer their privilege and their ability to control others over the distinctly American vision of individual liberty, individual initiative, and shared prosperity.
+They prefer to manipulate, control, and reap the vast benefits of the labors of the many by assigning them as favors or to themselves alone.

 Freedom was not free in the 1770s.
 It still isn’t today.
 It requires vigilance to avoid being trampled by selfish interests of a privileged few over the broad common interests of the People.....